VenRaaS/TITAN/README.md

 ```

 ### compact_feature_dir.py
-Concates a bunch of the image feature vectors into a compact bulk vector.
+Concatenates a bunch of the image feature vectors into a compact bulk vector.
 ```
 usage: compact_feature_dir.py [-h] dir